 CLEP, a program of the College Entrance Examination Board, is a nationwide system of credit-by-examination.
 The University grants credit to SU students earning Stevenson University designated passing scores on CLEP exams.
-For further information regarding acceptable exams and scores, please review the SU CLEP Manual.
 Information about CLEP testing sites can be obtained on the CLEP website.

 ARTSYS is an online service that allows Maryland community college students to check course equivalencies and follow recommended transfer programs for ease in transferring to most Maryland four-year institutions.
 The service is available to at no cost and without a password requirement.
 You and your Maryland community college advisor are encouraged to use this helpful resource.

 Please note that every effort is made to keep this website as accurate and current as possible.
 However, Stevenson University retains the right to make corrections and revisions at any time.
 ARTSYS is best used as an unofficial guideline.
 Any questions regarding SU Course Equivalencies and SU Recommended Transfer Programs should be addressed to the University's Registrar's Office.